 Yes.
 Please arrive at 7:00am on Monday morning.
-Please indicate this on your reservation form.
+Email email@example.com so that a note can be added to your reservation.
 It is advisable to have Scouts eat breakfast prior to arrival, so they can get to activities quickly once they are at camp.

 The schedule is modified to do all camp tours, swim checks, and moving-in activities Monday morning.
 Camp then goes on as normal.
 Check the Leader Guides for more details.
 You may also attend the Pre-Camp Meeting to get more information directly from the camp director.

 The camp can make minor substitutions, but it is unable to completely re-work the menu for severe food allergies.
 In these cases, it is best to bring supplemental food items.
 Menus are posted online by May so you may review them before you leave.
 Note that these menus are subject to change without notice.
 Please submit a Special Needs form so the camp can anticipate your needs.
 Many times you may have a chance to talk to the camp director or cook directly to help clarify your needs.

 Generally, low sugar substitutes for diabetic persons are available at each camp.
 Please submit a Special Needs form so the camp may anticipate your need.